OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-079.md

 ## Psalm 79:5

 > How long, Lord?
-Will You be angry forever?
+Will Your anger endure without end?
-> Will Your jealousy burn like fire?
+> Will Your zealousness burn like fire?

 ## Psalm 79:6